sanyaade-teachings/theta-rapid-studio/README.md

 ## It is based on the following open source technologies: Evothings, Live-Server, Cordova, Kurento, AppShed, swimOS, serial-port-json-server, Photosynth, OpenSynther, WebRTC, OpenVidu, GAMEPLAY3D, ArtToolkit

-##The platform is being developed for Theta-360 Camera V and Z1 currently!
+## The platform is being developed for Theta-360 Camera V and Z1 currently, so it will the testing and deploying platform!

 ## Download
+soon to come:

 ## Building and running from source
 A lot of things are changing so it as to be said to give a try and take it from there.